How To Stop And Recover From A Gmail Spam Attack

 What is a Gmail Spam Attack?

 A Gmail spam attack can involve an email bomb, phishing messages, and sophisticated scams to compromise accounts.
-By sending messages to a Gmail user’s inbox, the attacks can seek to steal personal information, distribute malware, or distract from normal email usage.
+By sending messages to a Gmail user’s inbox, attackers may try to steal personal information, distribute malware, or disrupt normal email usage.

 Recognizing a Gmail Spam Attack

-Depending on the type of spam attack on your Gmail account, start by looking for these common signs:
+Depending on the type of spam attack, look for these signs:

 Immediate Fix – Stop the Flood Now

-If you determine that you’re the victim of a Gmail spam attack, swift action to stop the flood of emails is key.
+If you determine that you’re the victim of a Gmail spam attack, swift action is key.

 Secure Your Account

-To access the above as well as other security configurations, sign in to your account, use your profile icon to choose Manage your Google Account, and select Security.
+To access these, sign in to your account, choose Manage your Google Account, and open the Security tab.

 Select All emails on mobile using Clean EmailSelect All emails on mobile using Clean Email